-Some landlords will accept a well behaved pet or pets at their property.
-If this is the case then the security deposit will increase to 2 months rent.
+Some landlords will accept a well-behaved pet or pets in their property.
 We will require details of the pets, so that this information can be added to the tenancy agreement.

 What to expect if you decide to rent a home through Marcus Grimes Estate Agents

 Once an agreement to let a property to you has been made in principle, we will require confirmation of your identification to comply with our legal obligations under Anti Money Laundering regulations.
 Next you will complete a simple form providing us with the information we need to carry out a referencing.
 This is provided by a third party specialist referencing company who will contact you directly to complete an online form.
 This should take no longer than 10 days if your referees are efficient and prompt in responding to the questions posed by the referencing company.
 If the results determine you require a guarantor then this will be discussed with the landlord.
 If the landlord is still happy to proceed subject to a satisfactory guarantor, then the exact same process will need to be gone through.

 On the day of taking up occupation, you will be met by a professional independent inventory clerk, who will have previously prepared a document which sets out a schedule of condition, together with photographs of every element of the property.
 You will be expected to go through this document with the clerk, agreeing any notable issues of condition.
 The meters will also be read at this point and we as agents will notify the utility companies and local authorities of the change of occupier details.
 You will have already paid across to us the rent and security deposit.
 Rent is payable monthly in advance and should paid on the same day each month.
 The security deposit is held in a protected clients account and is insured under the Tenants Deposit Scheme. www.tenantsdepositscheme.com